-They Fight Crime!: Two legends we only think are dead.
+- They Fight Crime!: Two legends we only think are dead.
 They fight one who really is.

-- Ultimate Evil: The mummy's presence causes the lights to fade whenever it approaches, keeping it partially obscured for most of the film.
+- Unseen Evil: The mummy's presence causes the lights to fade whenever it approaches, keeping it partially obscured for most of the film.

 - Unreliable Narrator: As stated, Elvis, JFK, or both could easily be someone besides who they claim to be.

 - Who Shot JFK?: According to JFK, it was Lyndon Johnson and Congress who ordered his assassination, who proceeded to dye his body black and ship him out when it failed.